Minutes from GCCG Meeting 13th December 2017

 Attendance: Peter Owen (PO), Sue Pilling (SP), Alan Butler (AB), Fran Heron, John Pollard (JP), Chris Neild (CN), Bettina Taylor, Dave Jefferies, Arthur Broadbent, Angela Bent, Derek Brennan (DB), Margaret Brennan.

-Apologies: Jim Arkwright, Keith Holloway, Iain Roberts, Graham Greenhalgh, Linda Cullen, Michelle Inwood, Anna Forrester (AF), Bill Forrester, Nigel Bent, Rachel Bent.
+Apologies: Jim Arkwright, Keith Holloway, Iain Roberts, Graham Greenhalgh, Linda Cullen, Michelle Inwood, Anna Forrester (AF), Bill Forrester, Angela Bent, Rachel Bent.

 Minutes from last meeting

 Minutes of last meeting from the 20th September were agreed and signed off.

 No matters arising from previous minutes.

 In the absence of AF, PO read out the treasurer’s report.
 The balance was £4524.93.
 We had been given an anonymous donation for £700 towards the construction of the new path from the car park to the dipping pond.
 Hopefully, some grant funding would also be coming through over the next few months.

 CN gave her report of the bird activity over the last three months.
 In September and October, two chiffchaff, snipe, baby woodpigeon and buzzard had been spotted and November brought two teal onto the pond.
 The total species is at 54.
 Chris’ full Bird Report can be found on the website.